 Brand New Kitchen

 With several successful additions under their belt, Valerie and Barry embarked on their latest renovation of Summer Pines Cottage and transformed the outdated kitchen into a stunning feat of engineering.
 In this compact space, they managed to incorporate every modern amenity a guest could want in an Airbnb kitchen while simultaneously keeping the space light and functional.
 There’s a fridge, microwave, stove, oven, dishwasher, washer and dryer, along with an exceptionally thorough collection of all the individual items we could need to cook.
 Just look at how well this place is stocked!
-If you’re considering a kitchen renovation—whether or not it has to do with an Airbnb space—check out Valerie’s blog post about the six month project on her blog.
-The before and after photos will blow you away.
+Valerie shared with us her six month renovation story to make this space what it is today.
+The before and after photos blew us away.

 During their renovations, Valerie and Barry protected the integrity of the original fireplace.
 Here they’ve assembled a stunning mantel.
 In our minds, this is the centerpiece of the cottage, establishing the nautical theme that runs throughout the space.
 From the light blue barn star to the wooden whale, this collection was elegant and playful at the same time, and the brick provides the perfect textural addition to the room’s modern lightness.